 What is bronchitis?

 The airways in the lungs produce mucus to help trap dust and other particles that cause irritation.
 When the airways are inflamed (through irritants or infection), they produce more mucus than usual.
 Your body tries to remove the excessive mucus by coughing.
-This condition is called bronchitis.
+This condition is called bronchitis and can be treated by a specialist called a respiratory physician.

 Bronchitis can be acute or chronic.